tomjoht/learnapidoc/_docs/Documenting REST API endpoints/docapis_doc_parameters.md

 section: docendpoints
 ---

 Parameters offer ways to configure the endpoint.
 The parameters you pass with an endpoint affect the response.

+{% if site.target == "web" %}
+* TOC
+{:toc}
+{% endif %}

+## Listing parameters in a table

 Many times parameters are listed in a simple table like this:

 | Parameter | Required? | Data Type |
 |-----------|-----------|-----------|